visualizersdotnl/sneshawks/README.md

 # sneshawks

-I briefly tinkered with a Super Nintendo project (developing in OSX), but I haven't gotten any further than color cycling just yet.
+A small Super Nintendo program that initializes the machine and resorts to color cycling ;)
+Compiles with WLA DX for OSX (included); I used the BSNES emulator.